How to Apply

 - Reference letters (optional)

 All applications should be submitted online through the viRecruit Portal which is accessible via our website.
-All applications should be addressed to our Vancouver office to the attention of Stephanie Paige, Coordinator, Student Programs.
+All applications should be addressed to our Vancouver office to the attention of Robyn Enslen, Director, Associate and Student Programs (Vancouver).

 We will acknowledge receipt of your application by email.
 For summer applicants, if we are conducting on-campus interviews at your school, we will follow the procedures set out by your Career Development Office to advise if we will be able to meet with you and for scheduling.
 For all student recruiting, we adhere to the guidelines set forth by the Vancouver Bar Association.

-At this point in time we anticipate that all interviews taking place during the week of October 24-26 will be conducted in person, subject to the public health guidelines in place at that time.
-However, we are happy to accommodate a virtual interview if preferred by the candidate.
+All in-firm interviews will be conducted in person, however, we are happy to accommodate a virtual interview if preferred by the candidate.

 Our students have prepared My Future in Law: Student Recruitment Guide, a guide to the application and interview process.
 We invite you to review the guide as it may answer many of your questions.